seth5400/EVChargingBookingSystem/README.md

 ## Overview
 EVChargingBookingSystem is a web application designed for booking electric vehicle (EV) charging stations.
 It provides an intuitive interface for users to locate, book, and manage charging sessions at their convenience.

+## About This Project
+This project was collaboratively developed by me and my friend to create an EV Charging Booking System.

 ## Features
 - **User Authentication**: Register and log in to manage bookings.
 - **Station Locator**: Search for available charging stations by location.